1 Compression plate principles topenlarge

 3 Plate preparation topenlarge

-Use a seven hole plate.
-The plate may be a small fragment (3.5 mm) dynamic compression plate (DCP), or limited contact dynamic compression plate (LC-DCP), or locking plate (LCP) with conventional screws.
+The plate may be a small fragment (3.5 mm) dynamic compression plate (DCP), a limited contact dynamic compression plate (LC-DCP), or a locking plate (LCP) with conventional screws.

 In osteoporotic bone there is an indication for the use of a an LCP in combination with locking head screws.

 Contour the plate according to the surface anatomy of the ulna.
 Place a slight convex bend over the fracture to ensure compression of the opposite cortex.

 Contour the plate with bending irons or bending press.

 Apply a 3.5 mm cortical screw in neutral position into the proximal fragment next to the fracture.

 Insert a 3.5 mm cortical screw in eccentric position into the distal fragment, next to the fracture, creating compression across the fracture.